jerturowetz/notes/to-do.md

 # Jer's To-Do List

+## Docker stuff

+1. get docker for wp running using official images for nginx, mysql & php
+2. get wp-cli to work (as its own container for dev)
+3. other tools?
+4. revese proxy from drupal
+5. varnish?

 - ELOI parking
 - Bluehost Powered by Plantz SSL
 - Build square around big case handle behind drums